sted9000/sted9000.github.io/daily/_posts/2020-03-22-Ashtanga-Notes.md

 date: 2020-03-22
 layout: post
 author: Ted
-title: Ashtanga Notes
+title: The Power of Ashtanga - Part 1
-tags: book health
+tags: book health yoga series
 ---
 - Emphasis on the breathing over the perfection of the physical form.
 - Physical discomfort is a big part of the practice, but you should never experience pain in your joints.